-Paperwork and Contracts Involved with Seller Financing
+Paperwork Involved in Seller Financing

 Typically, there are several legal agreements that need to be drafted and signed as part of a business acquisition.
 Here are the main documents, as well links to some free templates (you should have an attorney review and customize all paperwork as necessary for your deal):

 - Letter of Interest (a preliminary framework for negotiating the terms of sale)